Skip to main content

-DCoE provides a trusted source of information on psychological health and traumatic brain injury issues and resources, plus responses to specific questions and needs.
-Get help 24/7 by calling 866-966-1020, by emailing email@example.com or clicking on the site for live chat.
+DCoE provides trusted information on psychological health and traumatic brain injury issues and resources, plus responses to specific questions and needs.
+Get help 24/7 by calling 866-966-1020, or by emailing email@example.com or clicking on the site for live chat.

-This guide to VA Mental Health Services explains how to find mental health care and the different treatment settings where care is offered, including hospitals clinics (outpatient care) or via telemedicine.
-Also provides information on the types of treatments available for depression, substance abuse, and posttraumatic stress disorder, and describes special programs offered for women Veterans, homeless Veterans or older Veterans.
+This guide to VA Mental Health Services explains how to find mental health care and the different settings where care is offered, including hospital clinics (outpatient care).
+Also provides information on the types of treatments available for depression, substance abuse, and post-traumatic stress disorder, and describes special programs offered for women Veterans, homeless Veterans or older Veterans.

-My HealtheVet is VA’s award–winning e–health Website, which offers Veterans, active duty service members, their dependents and caregivers anywhere, anytime Internet access to VA health care information and services.
+My HealthVet is VA’s award–winning e–health Website, which offers Veterans, active duty service members, their dependents and caregivers anywhere, anytime Internet access to VA health care information and services.

 Information about the VA Mental Health programs including PTSD and Suicide Prevention.

-Health Source Consumer covers topics of interest to Veterans and theri families and friends, such as post traumatic stress disorder, and veterans' health in general.
+Academic Search Premier covers topics of interest to Veterans and their families and friends, such as post traumatic stress disorder, and veterans' health in general.